 If you need help finding a mentor to work with, use UROP's guide to help you get started.
 Any project involving human subjects requires approval from an Institutional Review Board (IRB).
 If you are designing an independent project, consult with your faculty mentor or supervisor about the IRB process.
 If you are conducting research with animals, you must also receive approval by the IACUC.
 HIPAA and CITI training are required if you are working with human subjects or if you will be utilizing private health information.
 Your research supervisor can help you obtain the appropriate training in order to begin your project.

 A good first step is to think about health care topics you find interesting.
-You should also review the departments within the Academic Health Center to learn about faculty research interests.
+You should also review the departments within the Health Science Schools and Colleges to learn about faculty research interests.
 Probably the most direct way to get involved in research is by offering to volunteer for a faculty member’s research project.
-You can also find paid employment opportunities by search for Undergraduate RA positions online in the University’s Human Resources web site.
+You can also find paid employment opportunities by searching for Undergraduate RA positions online in the University’s Human Resources web site.

 Click on one of the links below to learn more about different research opportunities

 The Institutional Review Board (IRB) reviews research projects involving human participants, working with investigators to ensure adequate protection and informed, uncoerced consent.